-Attributes Targets Supporting and Explanatory Notes Sources of sitebased evidence (where available) IMPROVEMENT PLAN.
-At: http://publications.na turalengland.org.uk/ publication/5174614 971908096
+Attributes Targets Supporting and Explanatory Notes Sources of site- based evidence (where available) IMPROVEMENT PLAN.
+At: http://publications.na turalengland.org.uk/ publication/5174614 971908096 Supporting habitat (within the SPA): minimising disturbance Minimising disturbance caused by human activity Reduce the frequency, duration and/or intensity of disturbance affecting nesting, roosting, foraging, feeding, moulting and/or loafing birds so that the non-breeding Hen harrier feature is not significantly disturbed The nature, scale, timing and duration of some human activities can result in the disturbance of birds at a level that may substantially affect their behaviour, and consequently affect the long-term viability of the population.
+Such disturbing effects can result in changes to feeding or roosting behaviour, increases in energy expenditure due to increased flight, and desertion of supporting habitat (both within or outside the designated site boundary where appropriate).
+This may undermine successful feeding and/or roosting, and/or may reduce the availability of suitable habitat as birds are displaced and their distribution within the site contracts.
 Disturbance associated with human activity may take a variety of forms including noise, light, sound, vibration, trampling, and presence of people, animals and structures.
 Low flying helicopters in areas known to support roost sites can disturb hen harriers before, during and after roosting."
-Anecdotal evidence has also indicated that recreational use around less remote roost sites may also occasionally be presenting a problem. egetation naracteristics Maintain an optimal mix of vegetation (flat or gently sloping areas with wet rush, heather, cotton-grass or other wetland vegetation) in areas used for roosting by Hen harriers.
+Anecdotal evidence has also indicated that recreational use around less remote roost sites may also occasionally be presenting a problem.
+Supporting habitat (within the SPA): structure Vegetation characteristics Maintain an optimal mix of vegetation (flat or gently sloping areas with wet rush, heather, cotton-grass or other wetland vegetation) in areas used for roosting by Hen harriers.
 The height, cover, variation and composition of vegetation are often important characteristics of habitats supporting this feature which enable successful nesting/ rearing/ concealment/ roosting.
 Many bird species will have specific requirements that conservation measures will aim to maintain, for others such requirements will be less clear.
 Activities that may directly or indirectly affect the vegetation of supporting habitats and modify these characteristics may adversely affect the feature.
-This attribute will be periodically monitored as part of Natural England's SSSI Condition Assessments
+This attribute will be periodically monitored as part of Natural England's SSSI Condition Assessments updated to clar ify potential sources s of disturbance. eholder feedback.
+Explanatory notes for Minimising disturbance caused by h uman activity Variations from national feature-framework of integrity-guidance: N/A